Indefinite

 Violent arrests of immigrants by masked men employed by ICE are now commonplace, but the reality of the immigrant detention business, and the lived reality inside these privately-run prisons, remains largely hidden from public view.
 This film breaks that silence, offering rare, detailed accounts of daily life in detention—experiences that challenge official narratives and expose the true cost of privatized incarceration.

 Shot on Super 8 in stark black and white, the film follows a group of formerly detained people, faith-leaders, and allies, on a journey to all ICE prisons in California.
-At the time, in 2024, there were six ICE detention centers; now, there are eight, including one former-prison that can hold 2500 people.
+In 2024 there were six ICE detention centers; now, there are eight, including one former Federal prison that can hold 2500 people.

 The grainy, dreamlike quality of the imagery, combined with powerful audio testimonies, creates a contemplative space where viewers can absorb difficult truths—the anxiety of indefinite detention, separation from family, loss of dignity, and resilience of the human spirit.